Etsy Fee Calculator

 Offsite Ads Are Mandatory for Top Sellers

-Once you earn $10,000 in a trailing 12-month period, Etsy automatically enrolls you in Offsite Ads at a 15% fee on attributed sales.
-You cannot opt out.
+Once you earn $10,000 in a trailing 12-month period, Etsy automatically enrolls you in Offsite Ads and you cannot opt out.
+The fee is 12% on attributed sales at that level (15% for smaller shops that opt in), capped at $100 per order.
 This can add 3–5% to your effective fee rate depending on how many sales come through external ads.

 Low-Price Items Have Tough Unit Economics